 Levels of responsibility: Level 4 - Enable

-Essence of the level: Performs diverse complex activities, supports and supervises others, works autonomously under general direction, and contributes expertise to deliver team objectives
+Essence of the level: Performs diverse complex activities, supports and guides others, delegates tasks when appropriate, works autonomously under general direction, and contributes expertise to deliver team objectives.

 Guidance notes

-• the generic attributes of autonomy, influence and complexity indicate the level of responsibility
+- Autonomy, influence and complexity are generic attributes that indicate the level of responsibility.

-Understanding these attributes will guide you in getting the most out of SFIA and are also critical to understanding and applying the levels described in the SFIA skill descriptions.
+Understanding these attributes will help you get the most out of SFIA.
+They are critical to understanding and applying the levels described in the SFIA skill descriptions.

 Autonomy